 Timing Bat Exclusions

 With bat exclusion, timing is everything.
 Female bats can give birth, one pup a season, at any time from May through August.
-(The one upside: In a single day, nursing mothers can eat up to half their weight in insects.)
 To prevent trapping young bats, the exclusion must be conducted either in the spring, before the pups are born, or after the young bats are capable of flying in the early fall before leaving for hibernation.

 Identify and Fortify Entry Points

 No matter how many bats are roosting in your home, they will have a few designated entry points.
-Once you find their primary egress, you should install one-way doors to prevent re-entry.
-The devices used will remain in place for a few days—longer if the weather is inclement and the bats stay inside—before being removed and sealing the entry point.
+Once a technician find their primary egress, they will install one-way doors to prevent re-entry.
+The devices will remain in place for a few days—longer if the weather is inclement and the bats stay inside—before being removed.
+Then the technician will seal the entry points.

 Inspect and Clean Affected Areas